chain4travel/camino-docs/docs/developer/apis/camino-node-apis/p-chain.md

 }
 ```

-- `locktime`: locktime of the rewards
+- `locktime`: locktime of control group that owns the claimables like validator rewards and expired deposit rewards.
-- `threshold`: the required threshold of
+- `threshold`: the required threshold of the control group.
-- `addresses`: list of addresses of the reward Owner
+- `addresses`: list of addresses of the reward Owner.
-- `depositTxIDs`: transaction addresses for the deposits
+- `depositTxIDs`: transaction IDs for the deposits.
-- `depositRewards`: deposit rewards in nCAMs,
+- `depositRewards`: deposit rewards in nCAMs.
-- `validatorRewards`: validator rewards in nCAMs,
+- `validatorRewards`: validator rewards in nCAMs.
-- `expiredDepositRewards`: expired deposit rewards in nCAMs,
+- `expiredDepositRewards`: expired deposit rewards in nCAMs.

 **Example Call**